- Workplace politics are the manifestation of power dynamics among co-workers.

 "Everyone comes to the table with their own personal goals, egos, aspirations and agendas, and in order for someone to get what they want, there is always going to be some level of compromise, negotiation and politicking," said Frankel.
 "Where this starts to become problematic is when personal motivations are not aligned with those of the company."

-While a bureaucratic, politicized structure is most often associated with larger corporations, startups and small businesses aren't immune from this problem.
-Politics can infect an organization when the founders, investors and employees don't agree on a company vision, Frankel said.
-[5 Simple Ways to Become a Better Leader]
+While a bureaucratic, politicized structure is most often associated with larger corporations, startups and small businesses aren't immune to this problem.
+According to Frankel, politics can infect an organization when the founders, investors and employees don't agree on a company vision.
+[Read related article: 10 Ways to Become a Better Leader]

-How can you tell if workplace politics are dividing your employees?
-Frankel listed some of the telltale signs of a politicized business environment:
+Frankel listed five of the telltale signs of a politicized business environment:

-- An individual's personal rewards are not aligned with organizational rewards.
+- An individual's personal rewards do not align with organizational rewards.

 - There is a "system" that needs to be worked, and the best navigators are rewarded.

 - Urgency takes a back seat to process, and the stakeholders in the status quo become threatened by change.